Tanya's Support Group

 Tanya's Feline CKD Support Group is a group I have set

-now, and is a small, friendly supportive place.
+going since 2006, and is a small, friendly supportive place.
 Membership is open to

 anyone who wants to help their CKD cat — we don't care about your race,